zichao92/youtube/README.md

 This is my first module contribution to the community of MagicMirror2!

 # Acknowledgement
 I would like to thank Jopyth and Strawberry 3.141 for their guidance in this module.
-As of course, my buddy Huang Kai for teaching me the basics.
+And of course, my buddy Huang Kai for teaching me the basics.
 This code was initially based on Michael's compliment module.

 #Prerequisites